-The determination of the single particle bound state potential parameters is a long standing problem \cite{5,6,7,8,9,10,11,12,13,14,15}.
+The determination of the single particle bound state potential parameters is a long standing task \cite{5,6,7,8,9,10,11,12,13,14,15}.
 As the main criteria for selecting proper parameters the experimental nuclear radius and charge distribution are usually used \cite{2,5,6,7,8,9} with strong needs of additional model parameters like sizes of internal shells and the binding energies of the nucleons of the shells, which do not make the obtained values valuable.
 During a few decades in the DWBA analysis so called standard parameters have been used, these are around the values $r_0=1.25$ fm, $a_0=0.65$ fm, which provide close values of the neutron and proton depths $V_0\approx 50$ MeV in so called well depth procedure adjusting the depth to the values $\varepsilon_{n/p}$ \cite{7,8,9,10,11}.
 Some articles, for example \cite{10,11}, are devoted to finding so called global parameters of the W-S potential to describe single particle bound states of the nuclei united on some signs like closeness of the numbers of neutrons and protons to the magic ones.
 The parameters turned out to be close to the standard ones and they provide description of single particle spectra within an accuracy of 1-2 MeV \cite{11}.
-In this connection the task of finding the realistic values of the parameters which are supposed to be unique for every nucleus as well as an estimation of the error in obtaining SF by means DWBA with standard parameters is very actual.
+In this connection the task of finding the realistic values of the parameters which are supposed to be unique for every nucleus as well as an estimation of the error in obtaining SF by means DWBA with standard parameters is actual.

-In \cite{12} the task of finding the proper values of the parameters was redefined for the task of finding proper value of asymptotic coefficient (AC) $b_{n/p}$ of the bound state wave function on the basis of the approach \cite{16}, where the asymptotic normalization coefficients of the bound state (ANC) $C^2_{n/p}$ was introduced in the analysis.
-According to the approach the cross section of pure peripheral reaction at the main scattering peak of the angular distribution contains an asymptotic part of the nucleon's wave function which for the last neutron and the last proton are \cite{12,16}
+In \cite{12,13,14} the asymptotic normalization coefficients of the bound state (ANC) $C^2_{n/p}$ was introduced in the analysis and the task of finding the proper values of the parameters was redefined for the task of finding proper value of asymptotic coefficient (AC) $b_{n/p}$ of the bound state wave function.
+According to the approach the cross section of pure peripheral reaction at the main scattering peak of the angular distribution contains an asymptotic part of the nucleon's wave function which for the last neutron and the last proton are